 However, drivers with learners’ permits often don’t add to parents’ rates.
 It’s shocking to learn that a learner driver probably won’t cost you money in additional premiums.

 Since teens have to be supervised by you, they will be on their best behavior.
 Teens also tend to drive better with a permit because tickets and accidents can delay their ability to get an unrestricted license.

-There’s no guarantee that adding a learner driver to the plan will be free, but this is a standard practice with most of the respected insurers.
+There’s no guarantee that adding a learner driver to the insurance plan will be free, but this is standard practice with most of the respected insurers.